Split Rock Loop in Joshua Tree National Park.

 Split Rock Loop Trail (+ cave)

+It’s recommended to hike this loop counterclockwise.
 So, start by hiking to the left of Split Rock along the Split Rock Trail.

 On the other side of the Split Rock is a neat little cave.
+I read that native people used this cave thousands of years ago.

 Please respect this area (and everywhere else in this national park) and follow Leave No Trace principles.

+Follow the trail signs and trail markers the best you can.
 Some sections can be a bit confusing as you will encounter more false or social trails that can cause you to go off trail.

 Make sure to have an offline map to help you stay on the main trail.